Carnap/Carnap-Documentation/doc/dashboard.md

 and all student work submitted in response to those assignments, so *always exercise caution when removing a co-instructor*!

+##Exporting Grades

 Grades are exported in `.csv` format, which most spreadsheet programs should be able to import.
+Grades can either be tabulated per-assignment (for import into a CMS, for example), or per-problem (for detailed analysis of class performance, or for more complex grading schemes).

+###Deleting a Class

 Deleting the class will delete all assignments associated with the class and all student work submitted in response to these assignments, so *always exercise caution when deleting a class*!